3dasd/3dasd.github.io/content/docs/tutorials/build-overview.md

 ## Electronics

-You need to order two PCBs and a couple electronic components first.
+You need to get two PCBs and a couple electronic components first.
 Then solder things together (pretty basic through-hole soldering only!).
 Once everything's set up, you need to do a little calibration and assemble a few cables.